Tainted\\Coders

 The more we can keep our data in contiguous arrays, the better your CPU will be at using its cache which avoids unnecessary trips to our computers much slower memory.

-When I say “contiguous array” I mean every item in our array should be useful and sequential so when we use it our CPU cache can predict us correctly.
-We are being more sympathetic to our CPU and in exchange our CPU is working harder to save us time accessing memory.
+When I say "contiguous array" I mean every item in our array should be both useful and sequential so when we access it our CPU cache can predict our intention correctly.

 An array of [1, 0, 0, 0, 5, 0, 0, 7] could be contiguous if the 0 means something.
 But if we are using the 0 as a null value slot then our access patterns would not match what the cache expects.